brikis98/yevgeniy-brikman-homepage/_posts/2020-01-12-obviously-awesome.md

 - Find out what alternatives your customers are using to your product.
 This may be a competitor's product, or DIY, or in some cases, they may not be doing anything at all.

-- List the unique features your product has that those alternatives don‚Äôt.
+- List the unique features your product has that those alternatives don't.

 - Identify the key value "themes" the customer gets from your unique features.
 This requires going from feature to benefit to value.